loevlie/loevlie.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.cmu.edu/'>CMU</a>, <a href='https://www.kefrobotics.com'>KEF Robotics</a>  "Currently trying to do interesting stuff with multi-modal AI."
+subtitle: <a href='https://www.cmu.edu/'>CMU</a>, <a href='https://www.kefrobotics.com'>KEF Robotics</a>  "Currently trying to do interesting things with multi-modal AI."

 # "The only failure in your twenties is inaction.
 The rest is trial and error." - Tony Fadell